brightpe/KMDCode_PWB_V1/README.md

 Getting started
 ----------------
+Suspect List Generation
+1. Download the creat_KMD_susp_list.v1 and func_calc_residual R codes, store in a folder on your local machine.
+2. In the folder, put all suspect lists that are to be combined (**See example_suspect_list.csv**)
+3. Open the creat_KMD_susp_list.v1 code, select the repeating unit to screen for (ex: CF2, C2F4), and run the code to combine the suspect lists.
+4. Output will be in the format "KMD_C2F4_neg_SuspectList_2024-07-19" where 'C2F4' is the repeating unit, 'neg' (or 'pos') reflects the polarity of the suspect list members, and 2024-07-19 is the date the list was generated.

+KMD Analysis:
-1. Download the codes to your local machine, create a directory (folder), and put all codes in the directory
+1. Download all codes to your local machine, create a directory (folder), and put all codes in the directory
 2. Create two folders in your directory called "input" and "ouptut"
-3. In the input folder, put: (1) a sample list (default name is sample_list_KMD), (2) your suspect list (see downloads for: ), (3) all datafiles converted from .raw file format to .mzXML (can convert using MSConvert or another software)
+3. In the input folder, put: (1) a sample list (default name is sample_list_KMD), (2) your suspect list generated previously, (3) all datafiles converted from .raw/.wiff2./etc file format to .mzXML (can convert using MSConvert or another software)
 4. Run the scripts in order, taking care to update the parameters in script 2 (2-PatRoon_featuregroup) with the optimized peak picking parameters identified in script 1 (1-PatRoon_XCMS_feature_opti), and to have the featurelist generated from script 2 in the output folder before running script 3 (3-KMD_analysis)